Hernals: Economy

 Only a few of the numerous industries and trades erected during the industrialisation of the district still remain.
 Agriculture, manufacturing, and light industry are among the survivors.
 Today, there are 350 to 400 firms located in Hernals, composed of 2,221 workplaces with 18,000 workers.
 Two-thirds are civil-service–oriented industries, 23% in trade and industry and 8% in construction.
 Only about 120 people are still active in the once-prevalent agriculture (predominantly vineyards) industry.
 Almost half of all workplaces employ fewer than four people.
 The largest employer in Hernals is a chocolate factory Manner, which employs more than 500 people.

 Sister district

 The sister district of Hernals is Fuchū.
 The cherry trees in Lidlpark are a gift from the sister district.
 Classes from the gymnasium (school) Geblergasse visit the district.

 Sports

 Wiener Sport-Club's traditional home is in the Dornbach quarter; it is one of the country's oldest athletics clubs.
 They play at the Sportklub Stadium.

 Famous people

 The most notable artists of Hernals are the composers Johann and Josef Schrammel, the actors Josef Meinrad and Ewald Balser, the poet Ferdinand Sauter, the writer Frederic Morton, the church musician Josef Venantius von Wöss, the operetta composer Edmund Eysler, and actress Marianne Schönauer.
 Furthermore, the architect Friedrich von Schmidt, figure skater Ferdinand Sauter, the entrepreneur Josef Manner also lived in Hernals.
+Also the poet and translator Hans Werner Sokop lives in Hernals.